Sisyphus1813/Checksum-Sentinel/README.md

 ├── pyproject.toml                    # Python project metadata, dependencies, and entrypoints
 ├── README.md                         # Project documentation (this file)
 └── uv.lock                           # Python dependency lock (generated by `uv`/pdm/other resolver)

 ```
+---

+## Security Notes

+- Checksum-Sentinel does **not** differentiate between Windows/Linux malware; it currently only notifies you when a known malicious hash or file with a matching YARA rule is found, regardless of target platform.
+At present it does not move files to containment.
+Work is in progress to integrate Checksum-Sentinel with SELinux and AppArmor to automatically move files to containment if they are flagged with bad hashes or matching YARA rules.
+- All services must run as **root** to monitor system-wide directories and write to /etc/ and /var/ directories.
+---

+## License

+This project is licensed under the GNU General Public License (GPL v3).\
+See the `LICENSE` file for full details.

 ```